Estimated reading time: 2 minutes

 Some experts see the elephant walk as an extreme search for more valuable sources.
 Asian elephants are a preserved specie in China and, due to preservation efforts, their population has increased to about 300 in four decades.
 Around 40% of their habitat in southern Yunnan has been lost due to commercial development over the past 20 years.

-If you want to learn more about the wild elephant herd migration, check out our article on this topic: China’s migrating wild elephant herd reveals a severe problem.
+If you want to find out the beginning of this story, check out our article on this topic: China’s migrating wild elephant herd reveals a severe problem.

 [Photo from Pixabay]